Kenolise/Loan-Default-Prediction-App/README.md

 This simply means that given the parameters in the train dataset,we should be able to predict whether the customer should be given a loan or not.

+-Also included are PowerBi Visualizations of the data, as well as an SQL script to querry the original DB

 *Data Description*
 - The dataset was gotten from a private loan company
 - It contains 888K records and 31 different variables like It contains columns like ID,